mdmohsanul/Frontend/React/React-Concepts/src/Topics/JSX/jsx.md

 You can embed JS expressions inside {}.

 - Must have one parent element:
-JSX expressions must return a single root element.
+JSX expressions must return a single root element. because React.createElement expects one root element

 - Attributes use camelCase:
 class → className